emlyon/makers-beehives-fabrication/Readme.md

 Use a 8mm flat milling bit to cut.
 The [3D model](CNC router/makers_beehive_CNC.3dm) includes the layout for CNC milling.

 We used [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/overview) to generate the toolpaths : you can find tutorials about the _Manufacture_ feature of Fusion 360 on [Autodesk website](https://f360ap.autodesk.com/courses#creating-toolpaths-and-programs-cam).

+The fusion 360 archive files are included into the [CNC router folder](CNC router)

 ---